flex-development/is-unicode-supported/README.md

 This can be useful to decide whether to use Unicode characters or fallback ASCII characters.

-> 👉 **Note**: The function assumes all non-Windows terminals support Unicode and checks which Windows terminals have
+> 👉 **Note**: The function assumes all non-Windows terminals support Unicode and browsers that can correctly render
-> unicode support against a hardcoded list.
+> `'✓'` (`U+2713`) also support unicode.
+Windows terminals with unicode support are checked against a hardcoded list.

 #### Returns